teodorsova/Licenta-Unity/README.md

 # Introduction

-What if smaller companies or workshops that procude furniture could have the possibility to upload their products on a platform that allows cutomers to view them in 3D?
+What if samll companies or workshops that procude furniture could have the possibility to upload their products on a platform that allows cutomers to view them in 3D?
-This applications aims to do that in a simple, but efficient manner.
+The Virtual Assistant for Interior Design aims to do that in a simple, but efficient manner.

 # Architecture